mmiaz/VBA_projects/README.md

 ## Unmerge_all_cells.txt
+This is to unmerge all the merged cells in excel for better post-processing.

 Please follow the steps:
 1. please be noted files will be directly saved at the same path
 2. for .xls files they need to change to .xlsx, we cant process .xls file at current stage